-The gender balance within different national groups of migrants in Italy presents very interesting features because it is linked to some migration patterns where the first to migrate were women.
+The gender balance within the Italian migratory scenario presents very interesting features because it is linked to some migration patterns where the first to migrate were women.
 A phenomenon not studied in depth, female migration began with a first wave in the 1980s and 1990s where the first to migrate were women from Cape Verde, the Philippines and Brazil.
-They emigrated out of economic needs, mostly alone and became the mainstays of their families, the "breadwinners" who supported their country with the remittances they sent back.
-In the same years, many women from warring African and Middle Eastern countries moved to Italy.
+They emigrated out of economic needs, mostly alone and became the mainstays of their families, the "breadwinners" who supported their country with the remittances they sent.
+In the same years, numerous women from warring African and Middle Eastern countries moved to Italy.
 These were Muslim women, who in many cases rejoined their husbands who had immigrated years earlier.
-The same scenario happened with the Albanian women who rejoined their husbands who immigrated starting from the end of the communist regime in 1990.
-In the 2000s, many women arrived from Eastern European countries (Ukraine, Romania, Moldova, Russia) and most of them were educated.
-Leaving their husbands and children at home, they moved to Italy to work as child and elderly caregivers.
-Care work became a trap because beyond immediate earnings, there were no other career prospects.
-According to ISMU Foundation (Initiatives and Studies on Multiethnicity), from 1 January 2005 to 1 January 2020, the number of female immigrants increased by 141% (compared to a 112% increase in the number of men).
-Female immigration has changed the balance of the migration phenomenon, and in 2020 amounted for 52.4% of legal adult migrant residents in Italy, excluding the resident minor's population within which the prevalence is male.
-The largest nationalities are equal to the national estimates by numerical percentage, but the highest percentage of female presence is estimated to be Ukrainian (77.3%), followed by Polish (74.1%), Moldavan (66.1%) and Bulgarian (62.6%).
+In the 2000s, many women arrived from Eastern countries (Ukraine, Romania, Moldova, Russia) and most of them were educated.
+Leaving their husbands and children at home, they moved to Italy to work in child ad elderly care.
+Care work became a trap because beyond immediate earnings there were no career prospects.
+According to data from the ISMU Foundation (Initiatives and Studies on Multiethnicity), from January 1, 2005, to January 1, 2020, the number of female immigrants increased by 141% (compared to a 112% increase in men).
+Female immigration has changed the balance of the migration phenomenon, and in 2020 amounts in 52.4% of legal adult migrant residents in Italy if we do not consider the minor population where the prevalence is male.
+The largest nationalities mirror national estimates by numerical percentage, but the highest percentage of female presence is estimated to be Ukrainian (77.3%), followed by Polish (74.1%), Moldavian (66.1%) and Bulgarian (62.6%).
 More skewed to the male side, however, are all Asian and African national groups: Sri Lankans, Moroccans, Indians, Nigerians, Tunisians, Egyptians, and especially Pakistanis, Bengalis, and Senegalese.
-Among the latter three, women account for only 30.4%, 28.1% and 25.4% respectively.
+Among the latter three, female incidences reach only 30.4%, 28.1% and 25.4%, respectively.

-In terms of new arrivals, among those seeking international protection, it can be said that there is an increase in the presence of women.
-In 2016 men represented 88.4% of asylum-seekers; in 2020 they slightly exceeded 76%.
+In terms of new arrivals, among those seeking international protection we can say that there is an increase in the presence of women.
+In 2016 men accounted 88.4% of asylum-seeking migrants; in 2020 they slightly exceed 76%.